• Skip to primary navigation

 4. Review Credentials

 By now you must have seen a lot of realtors who caught your eye.
 This is the time to filter out.
-You don’t want your realtor lacking the necessary credentials, do you?
+You don’t want your realtor to lack the necessary credentials, do you?

 Other features you could look out for include the Green designation, for realtors who specialize in green features or the At Home With Diversity (AHWD) certification.
 The latter are trained realtors with experience in areas around diversity such as race, culture religion or sexual orientation.